ansible/ansible-container/proposals/mk-ii.md

   * Per service in `container.yml`
     * Start a container based on the `from` image.
-    * Sequentially for each role in `roles`, generate an Ansible playbook in `/tmp` that applies the role and runs `ansible-playbook`.
+    * Sequentially for each role in `roles`, generate an Ansible playbook in `/tmp` that runs as tasks any `OnBuild` directives from the parent image, applies the role, and runs `ansible-playbook`.
-    * Commits the container as an image layer, stops the running container, and instantiates a container from the newly committed image.
+    * Stops the running container and commits the container as an image layer.
+      As part of that commit, any data in `container/meta.yml` is included as part of the commit.
   * Caching becomes a question of calculating role checksums, and skipping role application if unnecessary.
 No execution strategy needed.
 * The `run` process: